-Figure 2-6: The Options Window and its Command Menu
+Figure 2-7: The Options Window and its Command Menu

 The options window shows the setting of various controls that you can change.
-If this is your first time using the system, press F9 to see the options window.
+If this is your first time using the system, press F10 to see the options window.

-The first line in the options window indicates whether the receiver is on or off.
+- The first line in the options window indicates whether the receiver is on or off.
 You can turn the receiver on or off with the command TURN RECEIVER ON/OFF, or with the shorthand A-O. When you shut the receiver off, the system will respond to your commands more promptly, because it won't be writing articles to the disk.
 On the other hand, you won't receive any new articles.
-If you decide to turn the receiver off so you can read articles without being interrupted, don't forget to turn the receiver back on when you're done.

-Line two of the options window indicates whether or not the budgets are being displayed in the filter window.
-You can turn the budget display on or off with the command TURN BUDGET DISPLAY ON/OFF, or with the shorthand F2.

-Line three indicates whether the program is listening for articles on port 1 or on port 2.
-If you have two serial ports, you can switch the program to the other port with the command RECEIVE DATA FROM PORT 1/PORT 2 (or with the shorthand A-V).
-15 best antenna placement.
+If you decide to turn the receiver off so you can read articles without being interrupted, don't forget to turn the receiver back on when you're done. - Line two of the options window indicates whether or not the budgets are being displayed in the filter window.
+You can turn the budget display on or off with the command TURN BUDGET DISPLAY ON/OFF, or with the shorthand A-S. - Line three indicates whether the program is listening for articles on port 1 or on port 2.
+The modem which allows communication with a remote database server is assumed to be on the other port.
+If you have two serial ports, you can switch the program to the other port with the command SWAP MODEM/RECEIVER PORTS (or with the shorthand A-V).17 - Line four indicates how many articles are waiting to be printed.
+To stop printing and empty the print queue, use the command STOP PRINTING AND EMPTY QUEUE or press A-Q.